theokrueger-mods/pd2-docs/docs/lua/hooks.md

 ## SuperBLT Hooks

-It should work fine if you have a ton of these oldinit functions stacked on top of eachother, but so many nested functions and duplicated variables can cause performance or loadtime issues.
+It should work fine if you have a ton of these `old_init` functions stacked on top of eachother, but so many nested functions and duplicated variables can cause performance or loadtime issues.

 SuperBLT has built-in functions to help prevent this: